August full moon and eclipse ahead

-In fact, you have to be in the world’s Eastern Hemisphere to see this month’s moon when it’s precisely full.
-In that part of the world, the full moon will be partially eclipsed by the Earth’s dark shadow on the night of August 7-8, 2017.
+You have to be in our world’s Eastern Hemisphere to see this month’s moon when it’s precisely full.
+People on that half of the globe will see the partial eclipse on the night of August 7-8, 2017.
+Read more about the August, 2017 partial lunar eclipse.

 You have to be on the nighttime side of the world to see the moon at the exact instant that it turns full.
 If the moon turns full during the daylight hours – as this August 2017 moon does in North and South America – then the moon is below your horizon.